Skip to Main Content

 Cataract surgery on dogs is performed under a general anesthetic.
 A muscle relaxant is also administered to help the eye reach the correct position for the operation.

 Phacoemulsification is a technique for removing cataracts.
 This procedure uses an ultrasonic device to break up and remove the cloudy lens from the eye and is identical to the one used in human cataract surgery.
-In most cases, replacing the old lens with an artificial one designed specifically for dogs is possible.

 Post-Surgery

-Typically, the veterinarian will recommend that your dog stay overnight for monitoring and return home the next morning if all is well.
 While many dogs will have some vision restored the very next day, it typically takes several weeks for vision to stabilize as the eye adjusts to the surgery's effect and the presence of the artificial lens.

 Provided that the rest of the eye is in good working order, cataract surgery in dogs has a high success rate.
 Approximately 95% of dogs regain vision as soon as they recover from the procedure.
 The long-term prognosis for your dog maintaining vision after surgery is about 90% at one year and 80% at two years postoperatively.
 Successful long-term outcomes depend upon good post-operative care and regular visits to the veterinarian for eye examinations and monitoring.

-Your Dog's Recovery Process After Cataract Surgery
+What to Expect During Your Dog's Cataract Surgery Recovery

 The initial healing period after cataract surgery in dogs is approximately two weeks.
 During those two weeks, your dog must always wear an E-collar (cone) and be limited to leashed walks.